 Funding for AgriTech startups

-The adoption rate of big data analytics in agriculture is consistently increasing.
+The adoption rate of data science service and big data analytics in farming is consistently increasing.
 MarketsAndMarkets expects growth of the AgriTech analytics market from $585 million in 2018 to $1,236 million by 2023.

 Agriculture analytics market by region

 Stakeholders at the global level are looking for solutions to economic issues related to agriculture and food provision.
 Recent studies confirm that the data-driven approach to these problems is a sensible move.
 Fighting challenges facing food and agriculture has the potential to save an estimated $2.3 trillion.

 Another study explains that $250 billions of those yearly savings could come from AI and data analytics alone.